Lehmaning/nodotfiles/README.md

 # Bakcups
 My public backup from various development environments.
-Including dotfiles and system config using PKGBUILD or Makefile for recovering.
+Including dotfiles and system-level config using Makefile for recovering.